1. Why command line?

 if you simply enjoy working with the command line!

-This article will present the most important commands, files and directories on Checkmk’s command line.
+This article will present the most important commands, files and directories of Checkmk.

 root@linux# su - mysite

-It is also possible to make a direct SSH-login to an instance without a detour
+It is also possible to make a direct SSH login to a site without a detour via root

 root@linux# passwd mysite